dalequark/daleonai/_posts/2021-01-06-dall·e-explained-in-under-5-minutes.md

 *From https://openai.com/blog/dall-e/.*

-It's hard to imagine the model came across many giraffe-turtle hybrids in its training data set.
+It's hard to imagine the model came across many giraffe-turtle hybrids in its training data set, making the results more impressive.

-Plus, these weird prompts hint at something even more fascinating about DALL·E: its ability to perform "zero-shot visual reasoning."
+What's more, these weird prompts hint at something even more fascinating about DALL·E: its ability to perform "zero-shot visual reasoning."

 Typically in machine learning, we train models by giving them thousands or millions of examples of tasks we want them to preform and hope they pick up on the pattern.

 To train a model that identifies dog breeds, for example, we might show a neural network thousands of pictures of dogs labeled by breed and then test its ability to tag new pictures of dogs.
 It's a task with limited scope that seems almost quaint compared to OpenAI's latest feats.